bunsanweb/hashnet/doc/play.md

 # Learn with building bookmark network

-For understanding the hastnet architecture, this article lists the commentaries with each steps for playing the `hasnet` `bookmark` demo.
+For understanding the hashnet architecture, this article lists the commentaries with each steps for playing the `hashnet` `bookmark` demo.

 ---